detsutut/shinyDBNet/README.md

 * DAG import from DAGitty
 * Detect cycles in the DAGs and propose possible trimmings to address the problem
 * Data-driven arcs suggestions

+See the [changelog](https://github.com/detsutut/shinyDBNet/blob/master/CHANGELOG.md) file to follow the chronological development of the application.

 ## Authors